 Marana police released the police report of the March 12 DUI arrest of a woman who told police she was on the way to her wedding.

-A lawyer representing the suspect, 32-year-old Amber Young, said the tweet was a hoax.
+A lawyer representing the suspect, 32-year-old Amber Young, said her client never told police it was her wedding day, and that she was only wearing a sun dress.
 Marana police refuted that accusation.

 According to the report, police arrested young at 10:28 a.m. after she was involved in a three-vehicle wreck at the intersection of Orange Grove and Thornydale Roads.

 According to a witness quoted in the report, Young was driving a white SUV southbound on Thornydale and swerving back and forth when it hit the median in front of the north entrance on Costco Drive before speeding into the Orange Grove and Thornydale intersection.
 The SUV dodged a box van before hitting a blue sedan.

 Here is an excerpt of the narrative from an officer who responded to the scene:

 I observed Amber was very emotional and was explaining that it was her wedding day.
 Amber explained she was worried about missing it.
 I noticed Amber's eyes were red and watery.
 Amber spoke slowly and would not make eye contact.
 I asked her if she had taken anything or drank anything today.
 Amber stated she had not drank or taken anything.

 Young is scheduled for a pretrial hearing at Marana Municipal Court March 28.

 The officer said that Young agreed to perform a battery of sobriety tests.
 The officer observed six out of eight NHTSA cues of impaired driving during the tests.
 The officer then arrested Young on a DUI charge.

 As she was transported to the Marana police Ina substation, Young slipped one of her hands out of the cuffs, spurring the officer to affix smaller cuffs to her.